Busyrev/recursive-last-modified/README.md

 # recursive-last-modified
 Walks through specified directory or directories and returns last change date of all tree.
-Tecnically it is the newest modified or created date of all files in specified dir
+Technically it is the newest modified or created date of all files in specified dir

 [Npm module](https://www.npmjs.com/package/recursive-last-modified)